MrE-fpv/VelocidroneWebSocketConsumer/readme.md

 The start of a standalone proxy for the Velocidrone Websocket Consumer - Proxy.

-To interfact between a Velocidrone clients websocket to the Webapp.
+To interface between a Velocidrone clients websocket to the Webapp.